Azure/azure-functions-sql-extension/README.md

 - Open your app in VSCode
 - Press 'F1' and search for 'Azure Functions: Create Function'
 - Choose HttpTrigger ->  (Provide a function name) -> Company.namespace is fine -> anonymous
-- In the file which opens, replace the 'public static async Task<IActionResult> Run' block with the below code
+- In the file that opens, replace the 'public static async Task<IActionResult> Run' block with the below code

     ```csharp
     public static IActionResult Run(